top of page

 MEMBERSHIP:

-• Section 1 General Membership: Any Broward School Board approved General Membership volunteer may be a non-voting member of the Falcon Sound Alliance.
+• General Membership: Any Broward School Board-approved General Membership volunteer may be a non-voting member of the Falcon Sound Alliance.
 General members shall not hold an office or chair a committee.

-• Section 2 Voting Membership: The Voting Membership of this organization shall be limited to parents and /or guardians of students enrolled in band or guard for any portion of the academic school year.
-Each parent and/or guardian shall be entitled to one vote.
+• Voting Membership: This organization's Voting Membership is limited to parents and /or guardians of students enrolled in band or guard for any portion of the academic school year.
+Each parent and/or guardian is entitled to one vote.

-• Section 3 Terms of Membership: Terms of members shall be consistent with the organizations fiscal year, June 1 through May 31.
+• Terms of Membership: The membership terms shall be consistent with the organization's fiscal year, which runs from June 1 through May 31.

-• Section 4 Dues paid to the Falcon Sound Alliance are nonrefundable.
-Members who are not up to date on their dues may not participate in events and/or competitions at the discretion of the board.
-Prior to each event or competition, the board will meet to discuss each member’s account; members not in good standing will be contacted if the board elects for the student to not participate.
-If dues cannot be paid on the dates given on the Member Agreement, it is up to the parent or guardian to send written communication to the Treasurer to make alternate arrangements.
+• Dues paid to the Falcon Sound Alliance are nonrefundable.
+Members not current on their dues may not participate in events and/or competitions at the board's discretion.
+Before each event or competition, the board will meet to discuss each member’s account; members not in good standing will be contacted if the board elects the student not to participate.
+If dues cannot be paid on the dates given in the Member Agreement, it is up to the parent or guardian to send a written communication to the Treasurer to make alternate arrangements.
 Under no circumstances will balances be carried from one season to another.

-• Section 5 Dues charged to a students account cannot be reimbursed without executive board approval.
-The Board must employ a standard of extreme hardship when approving such a reimbursement and may consider monies already paid out by Falcon Sound.
+• Dues charged to a student's account cannot be reimbursed without executive board approval.
+The Board must employ a standard of extreme hardship when approving such reimbursement and may consider monies already paid out by Falcon Sound.
 This standard applies to all students.

-• Section 6 Families with 2 or more children in the Falcon Sound will receive a 15% discount on the Falcon Sound Fair Share dues for EACH younger sibling enrolled in the Marching band, Guard and Winds season(s).
-The discount will be applied to the last scheduled dues payment.
-Sibling accounts must be up to date and in good standing for the younger sibling to receive the discount.
-Discount will not be given if the student decides to leave the program for any reason including if the student is removed for academic reasons..
+• Families with two or more children in the Falcon Sound will receive a 15% discount on the Falcon Sound Fair Share dues for EACH younger sibling enrolled in the Marching band, Guard, and Winds season(s).
+The discount will be applied to the last scheduled payment of dues.
+Sibling accounts must be current and in good standing for the younger sibling to be eligible for the discount.
+Discounts will not be given if the student decides to leave the program for any reason, including if the student is removed for academic reasons.
 To keep the discount, the siblings must fully complete the season in which the discount was given.

-• Section 7 Any member leaving the program with a balance, and has a sibling(s) enrolled and participating in the program; the departing members balance will be transferred to the siblings account.
-If the sibling received a discount for the season; once the balance is transferred the discount will be removed and become due to Falcon Sound Alliance.
+• If a member leaves the program with a balance and a sibling(s) enrolled and participating in the program, the departing member's balance will be transferred to the sibling's account.
+If the sibling received a discount for the season, once the balance is transferred, the discount will be removed and become due to Falcon Sound Alliance.

-• Section 8 In the event of an overpayment, monies will not be refunded under any circumstance.
-Credits cannot be transferred to any other member’s account, except if the other member is a sibling.
+• In the event of an overpayment, monies will not be refunded.
+Credits cannot be transferred to any other member’s account except if the other member is a sibling.
 Gifting is not permitted.
-Credits can be used for the member for any items which need to be purchased, dues or any events where tickets are needed such as the annual banquet.
-Credit will remain on the member account until the member is no longer a participant in the program at which time the credit will be written off.
+The member can use credits for any items that must be purchased, including dues, accessories, or tickets for events such as the annual banquet.
+Credit will remain on the member account until the member is no longer a participant in the program, at which time the credit will be written off.
 A donation letter will be given to graduating seniors for any remaining balance on their account.

 ARTICLE IV